Prince-elector: Thirty Years' War to Napoleon

-In 1621, the Elector Palatine, Frederick V, came under the imperial ban after participating in the Bohemian Revolt (a part of the Thirty Years' War).
+In 1623, the Elector Palatine, Frederick V, came under the imperial ban after participating in the Bohemian Revolt (a part of the Thirty Years' War).
 The Elector Palatine's seat was conferred on the Duke of Bavaria, the head of a junior branch of his family.
 Originally, the Duke held the electorate personally, but it was later made hereditary along with the duchy.
 When the Thirty Years' War concluded with the Peace of Westphalia in 1648, a new electorate was created for the Count Palatine of the Rhine.
 Since the Elector of Bavaria retained his seat, the number of electors increased to eight; the two Wittelsbach lines were now sufficiently estranged so as not to pose a combined potential threat.

 In 1685, the religious composition of the College of Electors was disrupted when a Catholic branch of the Wittelsbach family inherited the Palatinate.
 A new Protestant electorate was created in 1692 for the Duke of Brunswick-Lüneburg, who became known as the Elector of Hanover (the Imperial Diet officially confirmed the creation in 1708).
 The Elector of Saxony converted to Catholicism in 1697 so that he could become King of Poland, but no additional Protestant electors were created.
 Although the Elector of Saxony was personally Catholic, the Electorate itself remained officially Protestant, and the Elector even remained the leader of the Protestant body in the Reichstag.

 In 1706, the Elector of Bavaria and Archbishop of Cologne were outlawed during the War of the Spanish Succession, but both were restored in 1714 after the Peace of Baden.
 In 1777, the number of electors was reduced to eight when the Elector Palatine inherited Bavaria.

+In 1788, the ruling family of Savoy pushed to receive an electoral title.
+Their ambition was backed by Brandenburg-Prussia.
+Nonetheless, the French Revolution and subsequent Coalition Wars soon rendered this a moot point.

 Many changes to the composition of the college were necessitated by Napoleon's aggression during the early 19th century.
 The Treaty of Lunéville (1801), which ceded territory on the Rhine's left bank to France, led to the abolition of the archbishoprics of Trier and Cologne, and the transfer of the remaining spiritual Elector from Mainz to Regensburg.
 In 1803, electorates were created for the Duke of Württemberg, the Margrave of Baden, the Landgrave of Hesse-Kassel, and the Duke of Salzburg, bringing the total number of electors to ten.
 When Austria annexed Salzburg under the Treaty of Pressburg (1805), the Duke of Salzburg moved to the Grand Duchy of Würzburg and retained his electorate.
 None of the new electors, however, had an opportunity to cast votes, as the Holy Roman Empire was abolished in 1806, and the new electorates were never confirmed by the Emperor.

-In 1788, the ruling family of Savoy pushed to receive an electoral title.
-Their ambition was backed by Brandenburg-Prussia.
-However, the French Revolution and subsequent Coalition Wars soon rendered this a moot point.Peter Wilson.
-"Heart of Europe: A History of the Holy Roman Empire."
-Cambridge: 2016.
-Page 227.